 Scholarship & Research

-My scholarship explores the interdisciplinary poetics of post-WWII innovative American poetries with a particular focus on the "second generation" New York School poets, 1960-present.
+My scholarship explores the interdisciplinary poetics of post-WWII innovative American literature with a particular focus on the "second generation" New York School poets, roughly 1960-present.

 I am currently conducting research in the Raymond Danowski Poetry Library in Emory University's Stuart A. Rose Manuscript, Archives, and Rare Book Library.
 My research has been supported by a Short-Term Fellowship at the Rose Library in the summer of 2016.
-My past archival work includes research at Stanford University and the University of California at San Diego.
+My past archival work includes research at Stanford University, the University of California at San Diego, the University of Connecticut, and the University of Essex.

 I'm currently writing a critical book on the poetry of Ted Berrigan.